Skip to main content

 Students have the opportunity to perform in one of our many on-campus locations, which includes black box studio spaces and the recently renovated Waterman Theatre, a 426-seat proscenium stage.
 Programming includes the classical canon, modern works, musical theatre, devised works, student directed & designed productions, and site-specific theatre.

 Auditions are not required.
 At SUNY Oswego, we accept students of all skill and interest levels.
-All students involve with our productions may expect hands-on opportunities right away in the department's three to four productions each academic year.
+All students involved with our productions may expect hands-on opportunities right away in the department's three to four productions each academic year.

 News